1astro/telegrambot/README.md

 # telegrambot
-Here is a simple telegram bot example for my portfolio
+This is my first Telegram bot, so it's simple.
+It's also the first of many projects for my portfolio.